siraben/ti84-forth/README.md

 hello.fs` and transfer the compiled `hello.8xp` to the calculator.
 To load this file into the interpreter you have to run `LOAD HELLO` in the Forth REPL.

-## Features
-- A 16-bit Forth on a 8-bit chip
-  - Contains ~225 words (and counting) for everything from memory management to drawing pixels, de-compilation and even playing sounds over the I/O port.
-- Support for writeback.
-Use `SIMG` (save image) and `LIMG` (load image) to save the words you've defined in a session.

 ## Example Programs
 See `programs/` for program samples, including practical ones.